 There are no known natural remedies or complementary therapies that have been proven to help Ankylosing Spondylitis in any significant way.

 Medications that Control Symptoms

-Tip: It used to be thought that NSAIDs could alter the natural course of AS.
+It used to be thought that NSAIDs could alter the natural course of Ankylosing Spondylitis.
 However, newer research has shown that this is NOT true.

-Medications that Control AS and Prevent Long-term Damage
+Medications that Control the Disease and Prevent Long-Term Damage

 A type of biologic called anti-TNF biologics were first introduced in 1998.
 Until that time, there were few other options for people with Ankylosing Spondylitis if anti-inflammatory medications weren’t enough to control their disease.

-Today there are a number of available anti-TNF biologics including Humira, Remicade/Inflectra/Remsima, Enbrel, Cimzia, and Simponi.
-Newer biologics target other aspects of the inflammatory response, such as Cosentyx, which inhibits a signalling protein called IL-17.
+Today there are a number of available anti-TNF biologics including Humira, Remicade (also known as Inflectra and Remsima), Enbrel, Cimzia, and Simponi.
+Newer biologics target other aspects of the inflammatory response, such as Cosentyx or Taltz, which inhibits a signalling protein called IL-17.

 If one biologic doesn’t work for a particular patient, a rheumatologist may suggest another.